rlucatoor/masked-transformer/README.md

 ### Unmasking the Transformer

-In order to remove the masking from the Encoder's self-attention block and the Decoder's cross-attention block, and therefore revert the architecture to the one proposed in the [Attention is All You Need](https://arxiv.org/pdf/1706.03762) paper, do the following:
+In order to remove the masking from the Encoder's self-attention block and the Decoder's cross-attention block, thus reverting the architecture to the one proposed in the [Attention is All You Need](https://arxiv.org/pdf/1706.03762) paper, do the following:

 1. in [encoder.py](./models/blocks/encoder.py), modify the line
     ```python